cellularmitosis/logs/20180124-25c-chamber/README.md

 These were a few initial runs as I was getting the setup connected and working.

-During one of these runs I noticed a problem where the temperature measurement showed a siginicant offset when the 12V power supply (which powers the heater resistors) was turned on or off:
+~~During one of these runs I noticed a problem where the temperature measurement showed a siginicant offset when the 12V power supply (which powers the heater resistors) was turned on or off:~~ EDIT: the op amp is powered by the 12V rail, so of course removing the op amp's power affects the input reading...

 ![](1516861366-run0/shot1.png)

 ## run2:

 - p: 0.5, i: 0.1, d: 0.01
-- set: 450
+- set point: 450
 - period: 300ms

 ![](1516863539-run2/shot1.png)